SUNY Canton OnLine

 Fall/Spring, 3 credit hours

-An examination of crime as a world problem, consideration of the different ways justice systems are organized, comparison of the rights of offenders and an analysis of substantive and procedural law in different legal traditions, and an examination of multi-national efforts to address specific trans-border criminal activity.
-Three hours lecture per week.
+This course is an examination of crime as a world problem, consideration of the different ways justice systems are organized, comparison of the rights of offenders and an analysis of substantive and procedural law in different legal traditions, and an examination of multi-national efforts to address specific trans-border criminal activity.
+Similarities and dissimilarities between urban and rural criminal justice are examined in the context of culture and social structure.

 Fall/Spring, 3 credit hours